zzjun725/f1tenth_gym/README.md

 This is the repository of the F1TENTH Gym environment.

-This project is still under heavy development.
+This project is still under heavy developement.

 You can find the [documentation](https://f1tenth-gym.readthedocs.io/en/latest/) of the environment here.

-## Fork note

-This fork changes from the main by:
-1. Correct the collision calculation when outside the boundary.
-2. Allow change of Lidar scan resolution.
-3. Set the default integrator to Eular for consistency.

 ## Quickstart
 We recommend installing the simulation inside a virtualenv.
 You can install the environment by running: